 It's as simple as pie.
 However, sometimes you will start with a dividend that is more than ten times the value of the divisor.
 It's then time for long division.
 Here are some examples before we show you how to solve the problems.

 24 ÷ 2 = 12 (See how you know have a quotient greater than 9?)

 44 ÷ 4 = 11 (Four goes into forty-four eleven times.)

-The key to solving these problems is to see that the number in the tens column is already divisible by the divisor.
-In the problem 28 ÷ 2 = 12, the "2" in 28 is divisible by two, one time.
-You would write down a one (1) and then move to the ones column and see that the "8" is divisible by two, four times.
-You then write a four (4) in the ones column of your answer (quotient).
-When you hit these problems break them apart into bite-sized chunks.
+The key to solving these problems is to see that the number in the tens column of the dividend is already divisible by the divisor.
+In the problem 28 ÷ 2 = 12, the "2" in 28 is divisible by two (one time).
+You would write down a one (1) as the first number in your quotient and then move to the ones column and see that the "8" is divisible by two (four times).
+You then write a four (4) in the next place in your answer.
+When you hit these types of division problems, break them apart into bite-sized chunks.